paulbellamy/go-ndn/README.md

 # Go-NDN

-An experimental client for [Named Data Working](http://named-data.net/).
-Built as a way for me to reverse-engineer the protocol.
+An experimental work-in-progress client for [Named Data Networking](http://named-data.net/).
+ Built as a way for me to reverse-engineer and learn the protocol.
 Includes a dockerfile for running nfd and nrd.

 ## Development